Amsterdam is an incredibly diverse city and there are some really cool hotels here.

 Disclaimer: My time in Amsterdam was courtesy of amsterdam&partners.
 However, all opinions are my own.

 This blog about cool hotels in Amsterdam contains affiliate links.
-When you make a purchase using these links it helps support Spend Life Traveling at no additional cost to you.
-This way we can continue publishing content for you.
+I may receive a commission for purchases made through these links, at no additional cost to you.